 It can withstand drops and shocks without any visible dents or deformations.
 The 4300 model has a universal 3-jaw chuck.

-Same with Dremel 4000, the manufacturer listed numerous applications of this model.
+Same with the Dremel 4000, the manufacturer listed numerous applications of this model.
 The model is also used in woodcarving, metal polishing, maintenance of machinery parts, or even slot cutting.

 The device comes with different accessories, categorized into two groups: Universal and Accessory Kit.
 Accessories include saw blades, sanding drums, cutting tips, grinding stones, and much more.